olm3ca/Pixel-Slate/README.md

         - `sudo mount /dev/mmcblk0p6 /mnt/boot`
         - `sudo grub2-install --boot-directory=/mnt/boot /dev/mmcblk0 --force` - this should succeed with no errors.

 Now you can reboot and select CTRL+L to boot into Fedora/RisiOS or CTRL+D to boot into ChromeOS.
+You may wish to edit your grub menu to add an entry for this new ChromeOS kernel.
+The method I use is:
+ - `sudo su`
+ - `cd /boot/loader/entries/`
+ - `touch chromeos.conf`
+ - Then simply copy one of the existing entries to your new entry (chromeos.conf) but change it to boot from vmlinuz-5.10.165 and initramfs-5.10.165.img.

-Note: to set up audio, follow the instructions in Part 3 below.
+Final Step: to set up audio, follow the instructions in Part 3 below.

 ## Part 2: Full UEFI boot